Located on the Atlantic coast, halfway

 Exchange.

-The year 2000 amendments to the Delaware Corporate Law afford
+The amendments to the Delaware Corporate Law inacted in 2000, offer

-corporations great flexibility in the use of Internet and other
+greater flexibility for corporations in the use of Internet and other

-high-tech facilities: virtual meetings of directors or shareholders
+high-tech facilities when conducting virtual meetings of directors or shareholders.
+These

-may bear the same legal force as personal ones.
+may bear the same legal force as meetings conducted in person.

 The US federal tax system facts: General C Corporations